Beware black snot

 It is fascinating watching a VE pitch, and then watch another car pass over just the same bump and barely pitch at all.

-I reckon that Holden suspension ideas have completely forgotten this aspect of suspension design – if of course they even knew of it in the first place.
+I reckon that Holden suspension designers have completely forgotten this aspect of suspension design – if of course they even knew of it in the first place.

 Pledge $10 and (perhaps) create a new suspension system